rhegde1uncc/AzureTextOCR/README.md

 #
 ## 400: Input Validation Failed

-If there is a problem with the supplied input to the Text Scanner API, then this response is received.
+If there is a problem with the supplied input url to the Text Scanner API, then response is received will be as below:.
-Example response:
 ```
 {
   "success": false,